-UK seeks to end 'direct' authority of EU court
+UK seeks to end 'direct' rule of EU court

 The position papers - on customs, the Irish border, product certification, commercial and civil disputes, and exchange of EU documents - come ahead of the next round of EU exit talks on 28 August.

-The paper on commercial and civil disputes, published on Tuesday, said the UK was prepared to recognise some rulings by national courts in EU states on cases of a cross-border nature.

-The tone of Tuesday’s statement on the ECJ was also softer than previous British rhetoric.
+The tone of Tuesday’s statement on the ECJ was softer than previous British rhetoric.

 “It is in the interests of both the UK and the EU, and of our citizens and businesses, that the rights and obligations agreed between us can be relied upon and enforced in appropriate ways,” the statement said.

-Its reference to ending the “direct” jurisdiction of the ECJ indicated that EU judges could be offered an indirect role in future.
+Its reference to ending the “direct” jurisdiction of the ECJ prompted speculation that EU judges would retain indirect authority.

+He added, however, that “as we take back control, it makes sense for the UK to keep half an eye on the case law of the EU, and for the EU to keep half an eye on the case law of the UK.”

-British prime minister Theresa May in a speech on Brexit last year said that ending ECJ authority was a red line.
+British prime minister Theresa May vowed to end ECJ authority in a speech on Brexit last year.

 “We are not leaving [the EU] only to return to the jurisdiction of the European Court of Justice - that’s not going to happen,” she said.

-The previous British papers envisaged “frictionless” EU customs arrangements, said there would be “no physical border” with Ireland, and called for “free circulation” of UK-certified products in the single market.
+The British position papers have called for “frictionless” EU customs arrangements, “no physical border” with Ireland, and “free circulation” of UK-certified products in the EU.

+They have also said the UK would recognise national court rulings in EU states on cross-border commercial and civil disputes.

-The proposals were branded “fantasy” by one EU politician and described as “confusing” and “unrealistic” by Ireland in recent days.
+The proposals were dubbed “confusing” and “unrealistic” by Ireland and called a “fantasy” by one EU politician.

-The European Commission has said “sufficient progress” must be made in talks on citizens’ rights, the Irish border, and the UK’s financial obligations to the EU before commencing talks on trade.
+The European Union has said “sufficient progress” must be made in talks on citizens’ rights, the Irish border, and the UK’s financial obligations to the EU before commencing talks on trade.

-The prospect of not reaching a deal before the UK leaves the EU in March 2019 has spooked industry.
+The prospect of not reaching a deal before the UK left the EU in March 2019 has spooked industry.

-The British aviation sector was the latest to warn that a legal vacuum in British-EU relations threatened to wreak havoc in its sector.
+The British aviation sector was the latest to warn that a legal vacuum in British-EU relations threatened to cause havoc.

-Passenger flight bookings could fall by 41 percent or as many as 8 million travellers in 2019 if people were not confident that their travel plans would go smoothly, a report by a British consultancy said on Tuesday.
+Passenger flight bookings could fall by 41 percent or as many as 8 million travellers in 2019 if people were not confident that their journeys would go smoothly, a report by a British consultancy said on Tuesday.

-“Although an 11th-hour deal may prevent planes from being grounded, damage to the aviation industry and the wider economy would have already been done,” the report, by WPI Economics for the owners of Manchester, Stanstead, Heathrow, Gatwick, and London City airports in the UK, said.
+“Although an 11th-hour deal may prevent planes from being grounded, damage to the aviation industry and the wider economy would have already been done,” the report, by WPI Economics for the owners of Manchester, Stansted, Heathrow, Gatwick, and London City airports in the UK, said.